gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

     There are reasons other than testability for wanting to swap out one implementation for another.
 However, testability is the most common reason and the solutions are the same regardless of our reasons.

+[^rio]
+    The particular style where you're using a `Reader` to look up an environment containing IO performing services is called the RIO monad pattern.

 [^redef]:
     Clojure also has `with-redefs` which lets you temporarily swap out lexically scoped functions.